-Description: Legend tells that once there was a meadow in the middle of the Hudson River, big enough for cows to graze on the green grass (how did they get out there?).
-But the river changed, and now the meadow is underwater at any tide.
+Description: There was once a meadow in the middle of the Hudson River near Esopus, big enough for cows to graze on its green grass at low tide, but the river changed, and now the meadow is underwater at any tide.

-The “Maid of the Meadow,” the Esopus Meadows Lighthouse, was constructed in 1839 for a sum of $6,000 to warn mariners of the submerged mudflat.
-River traffic must travel on the east side of the lighthouse to avoid the dangerous shallows.
+Esopus Meadows Lighthouse , the “Maid of the Meadow,” was constructed in 1839 for a sum of $6,000 to warn mariners of this submerged mudflat and safely guide river traffic to the east side of the river to avoid the dangerous shallows.

-Keepers and their families lived at the station, accessible only from the water.
-The first floor was a combination kitchen/dining room/living room, while bedrooms were located on the second level.
-Keeper John Kerr kept company there with a barnyard of pets.
+Keepers and their families lived at the station, which was accessible only from the water.
+The first floor of the lighthouse was a combination kitchen/dining room/living room, while bedrooms were located on the second level.
+A barnyard of pets kept Keeper John Kerr company at the lgihthouse.
 Two deodorized skunks ran the rails of the lantern room, and when Kerr rowed to town, he always brought along his pet rooster which sat, head cocked, in the bow of the rowboat.

-On September 14, 1903, an inspector did come calling and found the keeper away from the station.
-The inspector's report read: "Station is in good condition.
+On September 14, 1903, an inspector did come calling and found Keeper George R. Humphrey away from the station.
+The inspector’s report read: “Station is in good condition.
 Lamps not cleaned & keeper absent from station & is evidently neglecting duty by being frequently absent.
 Dwelling needs painting.
-Keeper hereby directed to paint dwelling - and admonished to be more attentive to duty or will be probably transferred to less desirable station or discharged."
-The keeper apparently did not like the admonition he received as he wrote out his resignation that same day to take effect on the third day of October, 1903.
+Keeper hereby directed to paint dwelling - and admonished to be more attentive to duty or will be probably transferred to less desirable station or discharged.”
+Keeper Humphrey apparently did not like the admonition he received as he wrote out his resignation that same day to take effect on the third day of October, 1903.

-In May of 2010, a floating dock was installed to permit larger vessels to call at the lighthouse, and in July, the lighthouse was opened to visitors arriving aboard the Estuary Steward.
+In May 2010, a floating dock was installed to permit larger vessels to call at the lighthouse, and in July, the lighthouse was opened to visitors arriving aboard the Estuary Steward.
 Ten tour dates were offered in 2010, and an enhanced schedule will follow in subsequent years.
-Some restoration work is still needed at the lighthouse, but the public can now visit the Hudson River's only remaining wooden lighthouse thanks to the efforts of the dedicated members of The Save Esopus Lighthouse Commission.
+Restoration will an ongoing effort at the lighthouse, but the public can now visit Hudson River’s only remaining wooden lighthouse thanks to the efforts of the dedicated members of the Save Esopus Lighthouse Commission.